 Option: This recipe fits perfectly in an 8 in spring form pan.
 I like to use a 7 inch spring form pan to allow it to rise more and get more height but I reduce to 5 eggs.

-Option: Line the pan with parchment paper.
+Option: Line the pan with parchment paper, or grease it before pouring in the batter.

 Note: Make sure to not get any traces of the yolks in the egg whites as this can prevent them from beating into stiff peaks.